multiversx/mx-launchpad-sc/launchpad/README.md

 4) Winner Selection - repeat until completed
 5) Claim Tokens

-The Add Tickets stage was described above, so we will start with the Winner Selection stage.
+The Add Tickets stage was described above, so we will start with the Confirm Tickets stage.

 ## Confirm Tickets